-Students enrolled in less than 4.0 academic credits for a given year pay the full time incidental fees, but are eligible to pay on a per-course basis for tuition fees.
+Students enrolled in less than 4.0 academic credits as of the fee determination dates pay the full time incidental fees, but are eligible to pay on a per-course basis for tuition fees.
 There are deadlines to meet this eligibility.
 Students should consult the Fees department website www.fees.utoronto.ca for full details.
 Students in the program fee band who drop down to the per-course band after the relevant deadlines will be required to pay the full program fee.